Jakal02/gym-moving-dot/README.md

 # gym-moving-dot

+A reworked version of the gym-moving-dot environment created by mrahtz to support migration from gym to gymnasium.
+--
-A simple environment for OpenAI gym consisting of a white dot moving around in a black square, designed as a simple test environment for reinforcement learning experiments.
+A simple Farama Foundation gymasium environment consisting of a white dot moving in a black square, designed as a simple test environment for reinforcement learning experiments.

 ![](screenshot.gif)